UW-HPC/Parallelizing-Python-Workshop/README.md

 # Parallelizing Python: Transitioning Beyond One Core

-In this workshop, we will cover
+In this workshop, we will cover general parallelization schemes and how they can be implemented in Python.
+The instructors, Dr. John Feo and Prof. Andrew Lumsdaine, are associated with the Northwest Institute for Advanced Computing and the workshop is being hosted by the Research Computing Club.

+## Schedule

 **Day 1**